OKO - Eye chart

 Features:

-easy and intuitive operation,
+Easy and intuitive operation

-built mechanism for quick optotype replacement,
+Built-in mechanism for quick optotype replacement

 OKO - Eye Chart